-- 1) Team composition: Federal guidelines for this USGS program require that principal investigators (PI) be faculty or regular staff of a four-year institution of higher education in Maine.
-Co-investigators are not required to meet this criterion.
+- Team composition: Federal guidelines for this USGS program require that principal investigators (PI) be faculty or regular staff of a four-year institution of higher education in Maine.
+Coinvestigators are not required to meet this criterion.
 Additional credit will be given to proposals led by early career researchers and those led by researchers from underrepresented groups in STEM (see evaluation criteria, pg.
-6). - 2) Interdisciplinarity: Teams must include sufficiently diverse research expertise to match the multifaceted nature of the proposed sustainability challenge. - 3) Stakeholder engagement: Proposals will only be accepted for projects that include strong stakeholder participation to maximize the relevance and usability (sensu Clark et al. 2016) of research or information transfer products.
+6). - 2) Interdisciplinarity: Teams must include sufficiently diverse research expertise to match the multi-faceted nature of the proposed sustainability challenge. - 3) Stakeholder engagement: Proposals will only be accepted for projects that include strong stakeholder participation to maximize the relevance and usability (sensu Clark et al. 2016) of research or information transfer products.
 The concepts of salience and legitimacy discussed in Cash et al. are particularly important determinants of success in efforts to link knowledge with action.
 Efforts to achieve legitimacy require a commitment to justice, fairness and impartiality, which in turn are essential for enhancing equity, diversity and inclusion (Clark and Harley 2020).
 Examples of active stakeholder participation include identification of research needs, development of research goals, interpretation and use of research results.
-Full proposals must describe the plans for stakeholder participation at each stage of the project and include letters from stakeholders describing their commitment to participate.

-- 4) Student training: A central goal of this program is to help train the next generation of researchers and leaders.
+Full proposals must describe the plans for stakeholder participation at each stage of the project and include letters from stakeholders describing their commitment to participate. - 4) Student training: A central goal of this program is to help train the next generation of researchers and leaders.
 Accordingly, teams should create opportunities for research by undergraduate and/or graduate students, and to explain how students will be mentored. - 5) Project Scope: Single investigator proposals will not be accepted only team-based, interdisciplinary projects are eligible. - 6) All PIs and co-PIs must be current on deliverables from any prior USGS Institute grants. - 7) Federal employees cannot be PIs but can be included as co-investigators.
 Federal employees may not be supported by funds from these grants but are encouraged to provide fiscal support for the project.
 Federal support cannot be counted as match. - 8) This program supports water resources-related research.
-Projects primarily focusing on human health, specific biological organisms or biological communities (unless to be used as a broader indicator of water quality or quantity), oceanography, or exclusively marine issues are not eligible for this program under federal rules.
-Estuarine proposals that directly connect with freshwater flows are eligible.
+The following are not eligible for funding: - Research on health effects involving human subjects. - Research involving oceanography (estuarine research applications are acceptable). - Applications for research that do not meet WRRI 104b Program Objectives (pg.2).